takattowo/OutlookDevicePolicyBypass/README.md

 LSPosed module that kills the MDM device-policy enrollment prompt in **Microsoft Outlook for Android** (`com.microsoft.office.outlook`).

-Lets you use Outlook on Android without having to make your phone a Managed/Admin Device.
+Lets you use Outlook on Android without having to set Outlook as Device Admin.

 Tested on Android 15 / 16 and Outlook 5.2+.